a8m/angular-filter/README.md

 ```

 ###isEmpty
-get collection or string and return if it empty[Bollean]
+get collection or string and return if it empty[Boolean]

 ```html
 <tr ng-repeat="order in orders" ng-hide="orders | isEmpty">